-Two Statements for the same applicant follow, one general and the second directed to a particular university.
+Two Statements for the same applicant, one general and the second directed to a particular university.

 1. General Statement, not directed to any specific university.

-Armenian International Dentist, IDP, DDS/DMD, Children, and the Elderly, Pediatric and Geriatric
+Armenian International Dentist, IDP, DDS/DMD, Children, the Elderly, Pediatric and Geriatric

 Now making a new, permanent home for myself in the USA, I hope to be accepted to an IDP.
 Earning the DDS/DMD degree will enable me to continue my dream of professional advancement.
 During the past year, I have worked as a Dental Assistant and learned how to store and organize charts and other responsibilities.
 I have become familiar with several dental software programs while serving alongside an oral surgeon and periodontal specialist.
-This exposure has provided me with a solid, basic understanding of many, if not most, aspects of the practice of dentistry in the US.
+This exposure has provided me with a solid, basic understanding of most aspects of dentistry in the US.

 I volunteer a lot with the Elder Life Program (HELP) at XXXX University Medical Center, where I have been cultivating my special love for the elderly, particularly those who have dementia; we make daily visits to keep our patients as fully oriented as possible, working to maintain their cognitive status and functionality.
 We assist, as necessary, with feeding as well as companionship.

-I believe that my dental education at home in Armenia provides me with a solid foundation for attending dental school in the USA, where I now reside.
+My dental education at home in Armenia gives me a solid foundation for attending dental school in the USA, where I now reside.
 I fell in love with America as a college student earning my BS Degree with Honors in Biology, looking ahead to dental school.
 During my fourth year as an international undergraduate student at Montclair State University, I had the opportunity to volunteer in a Dental office, shadowing both the general dentist and the oral surgeon.
 This has helped me become a valuable team player, demonstrating perseverance, passion, and dedication to dentistry.

 My mother, a dentist who is now retired, has always been my foremost role model, and I seek to emulate her noble ideals, hard work, and tenacity in the face of obstacles.
 I participated in a volunteer program throughout my five years of dental school.
 I especially enjoy working with children and elderly patients.
 I would often go every Saturday to the south of the country in Armenia to be part of a government program to teach parents how important dental hygiene is for their children, advising them concerning diet by a child’s age and how important it was for them to identify signs of oral disease early on through regular checkups.

-During my third year of dental school, I began to pay special attention to Orthodontics. after earning my doctorate in Dentistry, I look forward to advanced training in this area.
+During my third year of dental school, I began to pay special attention to Orthodontics.
+After earning my doctorate in Dentistry, I look forward to advanced training in this area.
 I have participated in research concerning obstructive sleep apnea syndrome and the kind of orthodontic treatments that help ease these symptoms.
-After finishing dental school and immigrating to the USA, I worked in private practice and completed countless procedures on stained and discolored teeth, worn, chipped, broken, misaligned, misshapen, and gapped anterior teeth.
+After finishing dental school and immigrating to the USA, I worked in private practice.
+I completed countless procedures on stained and discolored teeth, worn, chipped, broken, misaligned, misshapen, and gapped anterior teeth.
 Cosmetic dentistry has helped me appreciate the importance of manual agility and exceptional hand-eye coordination.